APA/CAP Proposal Submissions: We are now accepting proposals for Spring 2019! We are no longer accepting proposals for IPA.

-We have found that proposals work well for either APA or CAP, so we encourage students to ask whether a proposal they are considering can be scaled up (into an APA) or scaled back (into a shorter CAP).
+We have found that proposals work well for either APA or CAP projects, so we encourage students to inquire with clients about whether or not a proposal they are considering can be scaled up into an APA, or scaled back into a shorter CAP.

 3 or 4 first-year MPP students with some guidance from a faculty coach

 One (1) graduating student with some guidance from a faculty member